 Allows to cherry-pick the change to another branch.
 The destination branch can be selected from a dialog.
 Cherry-picking a change creates a new open change on the selected destination branch.

 It is also possible to cherry-pick a change to the same branch.
 This is effectively the same as rebasing it to the current tip of the destination branch.
 This can be used to remove dependencies on other open changes.

 Users can only cherry-pick changes to branches for which they are allowed to upload changes for review.

 Publishes the currently viewed draft patch set.
 If this is the first patch set of a change that is published, the change will be published as well.

 Publishbutton is only available if a draft patch set is viewed and the user is the change owner or has the Publish Drafts access right assigned.

-Deletes the change / the currently viewed draft patch set.
+Deletes the draft change / the currently viewed draft patch set.

-Delete Revisionbuttons will be available if the user is the change owner or has the Delete Drafts access right assigned.
+Delete Revisionbuttons are only available if a draft patch set is viewed and the user is the change owner or has the Delete Drafts access right assigned.